AgataPrzykaza/McDonald/README.md

 - **Explore the Menu**: Browse through a variety of food categories like burgers, wraps, desserts, and drinks.
 - **Find Nearby Restaurants**: Locate McDonald's restaurants using a built-in map.
+- **Completing the Ordering Process**: Place and manage orders directly within the app for a seamless experience.
+- **Automatic Location Detection**: Automatically find the nearest restaurant based on your current location for added convenience.
 - **Collect Rewards**: Earn points and redeem them for exclusive deals.
 - **Delivery Integration**: Order through popular platforms like Uber Eats, Wolt, Glovo, or Pyszne.pl.
 - **Modern Design**: A user-friendly interface built with SwiftUI.

 ---